Professor of Practice of Arabic | Arabic Language Coordinator Modern Languages & Literatures

-Abla Hasan, Associate Professor of Practice of Arabic language and culture, PhD in Philosophy of Language from the University of Nebraska-Lincoln, 2013; MA in Philosophy as a Fulbright grantee from the University of Nebraska-Lincoln in 2009.
-Dr. Hasan obtained her BA in Philosophy from Damascus University in 2000, followed by a Diploma of High Studies from Damascus University in 2001.
-She is a native speaker of Arabic.
-She teaches Arabic language and culture and she is the Program's undergraduate adviser and coordinator.
+Abla Hasan, Professor of Practice of Arabic language and culture, is a native speaker of Arabic.
+She teaches Arabic language and culture and she is the program's undergraduate adviser and coordinator.
 Her teaching and research focus on Qur'anic Studies, Islamic feminism, women and gender studies and Arabic studies.

 This page includes the most recent accomplishments.
 To view more, see Dr. Hasan's CV.